SamirPaulb/SamirPaulb.github.io/README.md

 git submodule sync --recursive git submodule update --init --recursive

-# 7) Optionally advance to latest tracked branches (if you intend to follow branches)
+# 7) Optionally advance to latest tracked branches -> use for updating all submodules with remote
 git submodule update --remote --recursive

 # 8) Commit the new submodule pointers and .gitmodules